Nursing

 • Acquire and maintain certification in cardiopulmonary resuscitation (CPR) at the healthcare provider level (basic life support for healthcare providers from the American Heart Association AHA or Red Cross) that will be valid for the entire two years of the program through graduation.

-• Individuals with a court record or a criminal conviction may wish to contact the Board(s) of Registration in Nursing in any state in which they plan to work for guidelines; a previous record may affect eligibility for RN licensure.
+• Individuals with a court record or a criminal conviction may wish to contact the Board(s) of Registration in Nursing in any state where they plan to work for guidelines; a previous record may affect eligibility for RN licensure.
 The NH Board of Nursing can be reached at 603-271-2323.
 This will allow the individual to make an informed decision about choosing to pursue nursing education at this time.

-In addition: Fees may include but are not limited to:
+In addition, fees may include but are not limited to:

 • Clinical Fees